BrerDawg/ti_lpc/README.md

 ## Build
-The code was developed with gcc on Ubuntu 20.04 64 bit, may work for Windows, but has not been tested some time.</br>
+The code was developed with gcc on Ubuntu 20.04 64 bit, may work for Windows, but has not been tested for some time.</br>
 ##### For gui version:
 Requires: RTAudio, pulseaudio, jack, and FLTK libraries for linking, fltk-1.3.4-2 or better should work.</br>